vahtyah/LeetCodeSolutions/Greedy/README.md

 [2375.
 Construct Smallest Number From DI String](/Greedy%2F2375.%20Construct%20Smallest%20Number%20From%20DI%20String): Construct smallest number from string of 'I' and 'D'

+[3191.
+Minimum Operations to Make Binary Array Elements Equal to One I](/Greedy%2F3191.%20Minimum%20Operations%20to%20Make%20Binary%20Array%20Elements%20Equal%20to%20One%20I): Minimize flips to make all binary array elements one

 ### ![Hard](https://img.shields.io/badge/Hard-f8615c)

 [0135.
 Candy](/Greedy%2F0135.%20Candy): Distribute candies to children such that each child has at least one and adjacent children get different candies